J.U.I.C.E. (EP)

 J.U.I.C.E. (abbreviation for Just Understand I Control Everything) is the debut extended play (EP) by American hip hop recording artist Roscoe Dash.
-It was released on December 20, 2011, by MMI (Making Moves Incorporated), Music Line Group, Zone 4, Geffen Records and Interscope Records.
+It was released on December 20, 2011, by Music Line Group and Geffen Records.

 The EP debuted at number 180 on the Billboard 200, with first-week sales of 9,500 copies in the United States.
 In its second week, the EP peaked at number 130.

 Singles

 The EP's lead single, "Good Good Night", was produced by Kane Beatz and narrowly entered the Billboard Hot 100.
 The song was released to the iTunes Store on October 4, 2011.